KarinKazarian/LifeLine/index.md

             </div>
           </div>
         </div>
-        <div>Limits the user's procrastination so they can work more efficiently and thus spend more time doing diverse
+        <p>Limits the user's procrastination so they can work more efficiently and thus spend more time doing diverse
           activities that don't involve
           looking at screens.
-Staying concentrated for a longer amount of time rewards the user with a bigger amount of coins.</div>
+Staying concentrated for a longer amount of time rewards the user with a bigger amount of coins.</p>
       </div>
       <div class="prototypes2">
         <a data-toggle="modal" data-target="#Prototype18"><img src="img/Prototypes/Prototypes-18.png"></a>